 The Match Participation Agreement you signed electronically when you registered for the Match states that a match between an applicant and a program creates a binding commitment to accept a position if a match results and to start training in good faith (i.e., with the intent to complete the program) on the date specified in the appointment contract.
 Accordingly, if you place a program on your rank order list (ROL), you must be prepared to enter training and fulfill the terms of the contract.
 Thus, you should list only programs where you would be willing and able to train.
 Review carefully all the materials and information you have on the programs where you interviewed, and leave yourself enough time to create, review, and finalize your list.
 And be sure the ROL you certify lists programs in order of your true training preferences.

-NRMP policy states that if any of an institution's programs participate in the Main Residency Match,all of the institution's programs must offer positions to U.S. allopathic senior students through the Main Residency Match or another national matching plan.
+NRMP policy states that if any of an institution's programs participate in the Main Residency Match,all of the institution's programs must offer positions to U.S. MD and U.S. DO senior students through the Main Residency Match or another national matching plan.
 Offering a position outside the Main Residency Match is a violation of the Match Participation Agreement for the program.
-Such occurrences should be reported to email@example.com.
+Such occurrences should be reported to firstname.lastname@example.org.
 Applicants cannot apply for, discuss, interview for, or accept a position through another national match plan or by agreement outside of the Match after the Rank Order List Deadline.

 NRMP policy requires applicants to provide complete, timely, and accurate information to programs.
 Accordingly, changes to personal, academic, or professional information that could affect your eligibility for appointment or ability to obtain licensure must be conveyed to programs, even if you already have submitted your ERAS application and/or completed program forms or documents.
 Failure to provide complete, timely, and accurate information to programs at any point in the application, interview, and/or matching process is a potential breach of the Match Participation Agreement and could subject you to a violation investigation.